itok01/save-anything-on-anywhere/README.md

 # Save Anything on Anywhere

-You can save manually your passwords, backup keys, and last night's dinner, ... anything your browser!
+You can save manually your passwords, backup keys, and last night's dinner, ... anything your Google Password Manager!

+You can check your saved password on `chrome://settings/passwords`.

 Usage: